 Open Road Recordings' newest rising star, Madeline Merlo, is excited to announce the release of not only a brand new single - but her debut self-titled EP!
 The 5-song Madeline Merlo EP features the debut single "Sinking Like A Stone," and the brand new single "Alive."

 "Alive" was co-written by Merlo and fellow B.C. native & producer Dan Swinimer.

-The official video for "Alive" was shot in Las Vegas, NV, by award-winning director John 'JP' Poliquin, and will premiere exclusively on CMT Canada this August.
+The official video for "Alive" was shot in Las Vegas, NV, by award-winning director John 'JP' Poliquin, and premiered on CMT Canada on August 8, 2014!

 When Maple Ridge, BC-based Madeline Merlo signed to RGK Management and Open Road Recordings in February 2013 it was a dream come true for the 20-year-old Country singer/songwriter, and the realization of an ambition she's had since she first took the stage as a child.
 "My father was a musician and I think it's in my DNA to be an artist," Merlo says.
 "I remember always knowing that was what I wanted to do.
 It's always been music for me."

 Merlo's first single "Sinking Like A Stone" hit iTunes worldwide, Tuesday, February 18th, 2014, and will be released to Canadian country radio Tuesday, February 25th.
 CMT Canada will premiere the video exclusively on Tuesday, March 4th, as part of a two-week "Fresh Face" artist campaign.